algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 }
 ```

-If compiler is successful in removing the abstractions, it compiles to roughly the same machine code and yields roughly the same performance, which [expectedly](/hpc/cpu-cache/latency) varies greatly with the array size:
+If the compiler is successful in removing the abstractions, it compiles to roughly the same machine code and yields roughly the same average latency, which [expectedly](/hpc/cpu-cache/latency) grows with the array size:

 ![](../img/search-std.svg)